-When I first arrived I stayed in Seville I would frequently go out with friends to tapas bars for a drink and a snack.
+When I first arrived I stayed in Seville and would frequently go out with friends to tapas bars for a drink and a snack.
 The most memorable tapas bar was tucked away in a small alley near Las Setas.
-We would stand at the bar and order drinks with a tapa and the bartender would keep our tab by writing it in chalk on the bar.
+We stood at the bar with a drink in one hand and a tapa in the other while the bartender kept our tab by writing it in chalk on the bar.

-Another memorable time was in Granda, which is also very famous for their tapa culture (among other things).
-At the bar, for every drink you ordered they would serve a tapa from whatever few they had for the evening.
+Another memorable time was in Granda which is also very famous for their tapa culture (among other things).
+At the bar, for every drink you ordered they served a tapa from whatever few they had that evening.
 You either took what they served, or had nothing.
-One of those tapas was a sardine filet on a little white crostini with honey.
-Not something I would normally have thought to eat, or picked from a menu, but was so glad I did since it was surprisingly good!
+One of those tapas was a sardine filet on a white crostini with honey.
+Not something I normally would have thought to eat, or picked from a menu, but was so glad I did since it was surprisingly good!

 This recipe is not a traditional version, but a fall inspired take with maple syrup and brown sugar.
 Besides serving this with other small dishes, it’s commonly served as an appetizer, or it can be served as a classy snack during a football game.

 - 2 tbsp maple syrup

 Preheat oven to 375 degrees.